0ortmann/Seminar-Kontext-Adaptierte-Systeme/README.md

 `img/kmeans.png`

-Not included in upstream, so the pdf build will break here.
 Please find the graphic [here](https://i.ytimg.com/vi/_aWzGGNrcic/hqdefault.jpg), the respective video [here](https://www.youtube.com/watch?v=_aWzGGNrcic) and the homepage of the creator [here](http://homepages.inf.ed.ac.uk/vlavrenk/)

+`img/SVM_5.png` `img/SVM_21.png`

+There is a very simple and well-explaining article on support vector machines to be found [here](https://www.analyticsvidhya.com/blog/2015/10/understaing-support-vector-machine-example-code/).
+The graphics come from that artivle.